zenodo/developers.zenodo.org/source/includes/overview/_api-basics.md

 during development.
 The sandbox environment is available at [http://sandbox.zenodo.org](https://sandbox.zenodo.org).

-Please note that the sandbox environment can be cleaned at anytime.
+Please note that the sandbox environment can be **cleaned at anytime**.
 Also, the sandbox environment will issue test DOIs using the 10.5072 prefix instead of Zenodo's normal prefix (10.5281).

 ## Versioning